Escape-Technologies/cloudfinder/README.md

 Detect the cloud / hosting provider of a given host.
 Fast, static & offline.
 Cloudfinder offers both a cli and a golang package.
+Cloud provider ranges are also tracked and can be found in `./ranges`.

 ## CLI Usage